mrnorman/YAKL/README.md

 ### Managed Memory

 To use CUDA Managed Memory or HIP pinned memory, add `-DYAKL_MANAGED_MEMORY` to the compiler flags.
 This will make your life much easier when porting a Fortran code to a GPU-enabled C++ code because all data allocated with the Fortran hooks of YAKL will be avilable on the CPU and the GPU without having to transfer it explicitly.
-However, it is always recommended to handle the transfers yourself eventually for improved efficiency.
+However, it is always recommended to eventually handle the transfers yourself eventually for improved efficiency.

 ### Pool Allocator

-An easy-to-use, self-contained, automatically growing C++ pool allocator optimized for stack-like allocations and deallocations with fortran bindings and hooks into OpenMP offload and OpenACC, CUDA Managed memory, and HIP.
+An easy-to-use, self-contained, automatically growing C++ pool allocator with fortran bindings and hooks into OpenMP offload and OpenACC, CUDA Managed memory, and HIP.

 ```
    ,(   ,(   ,(   ,(   ,(   ,(   ,(   ,(